Canva is a great free online design tool with powerful features and royalty-free content you can embed.

 Lesson Graphics

-If you use Powerpoint or Google sheets decks to teach your course, you know that your diagrams are limited with what you can make out of a couple of basic shapes and lines.
+If you use PowerPoint or Google Slides to teach your course, you know that your diagrams are limited to basic shapes and lines.

-If this is your case, you can start using external tools like Canva to create powerful graphics that you drop into your lesson decks.
+To enhance your visuals, consider using external tools like Canva to create high-quality graphics that you can add to your lesson decks.

-Also if you teach primarily using 1:1 videos, Canva can help you create supporting full-screen graphics, side-bar information, or even overlay graphics.
+If you primarily teach through 1:1 videos, Canva can also help you design full-screen graphics, sidebar information, or overlay graphics to support your content.

 Resource Materials

-Canva lets you make full multi-page guides and checklist documents.
+Canva allows you to create full multi-page guides and checklists.

-These extra visuals could be content for a title page, a cute footer, or informative support graphics to the main text on a page.
+These visuals can be used for a title page, a decorative footer, or informative graphics that support the main text on each page.

 When to Use Canva